StackVista/stackstate-docs/stackpacks/integrations/new_splunk/splunk_events.md

 ### Uniquely identify a saved search record

 To prevent sending duplicate events over multiple check runs, received saved search records must be uniquely identified for comparison.
-By default, a record's identity is composed of the Splunk default fields `_bkt` and `_cd`.
-The default behavior can be changed for each saved search using the parameter `unique_key_fields` in the check configuration.
+By default, a record is identified of the Splunk default fields `_bkt` and `_cd`.
+This behavior can be customized for each saved search by specifying `unique_key_fields` in the Splunk events Agent check configuration.
 The specified `unique_key_fields` fields become mandatory for each record.

-If it is not possible to uniquely identify a record by a combination of fields, the whole record can be used by setting `unique_key_fields` to `[]`, i.e. empty list.
+If it is not possible to uniquely identify a record by a combination of specific fields, the whole record can be used by setting `unique_key_fields: []` (an empty list).

 ## See also